apache/spark/docs/sql-ref-syntax-ddl-drop-function.md

 ---

 ### Description
-`DROP FUNCTION` statement drops a temporary or user defined function(UDF).
-An exception will be thrown if the function does not exist in the system.
+The `DROP FUNCTION` statement drops a temporary or user defined function (UDF).
+An exception will be thrown if the function does not exists.

 ### Syntax
 {% highlight sql %}